Governors Bay Jetty

 Why help save the jetty?

-If you sponsor a plank for $500 (increasing to $600 after 31 January 2022), you’ll have your own special spot on the jetty with your name or short message on “your” plank.
-Sponsoring a plank etches your name or short message in history.
-Can’t afford a plank?
-Every dollar helps and one day, you’ll be able to walk on (and jump off) the jetty knowing that you helped to save it.
+If you donate $600 or more, we’ll acknowledge your special spot on the jetty with your name or short message on “your” plank.
+Can’t afford this much?
+Every dollar helps and in early 2023, you’ll be able to walk on (and jump off) the jetty knowing that you helped to save it.